WorldBrain/storex/README.md

 - **Pre-compiled queries:** Let the backend know which kind of queries you're going to do, so the backend can optimize compilation, and you get a unified overview of how your applcation queries and manipulates data.
 - **Query analytics:** Report query performance and production usage patterns to your anaylics backend to give you insight into possible optimization opportunities (such as what kind of indices to create.)

+Also, Storex was built with decentralization in mind.
+The first available backend is Dexie, which allows you to user data on the client side.
+In the future, we see it possible to create backends for decentralized systems like [DAT](https://datproject.org/) to ease the transition and integration between centralized and decentralized back-ends as easy as possible.